Skip to main content

 • Do you have lots of resources, or plan to use your resources wisely?
 If you have guides, videos, and extra information, putting it to work as a knowledge base may be a smart choice.

-In summary: When to use a wiki
+In summary: when to use a wiki

 It's best to use a wiki when fostering collaboration is crucial to your projects.
 Do you have to spend a lot of time brainstorming ideas, planning, or capturing spontaneous insights?
 A wiki is suitable for dynamic content creation with many contributors and could make this process even more engaging.